ASAP Rocky: 2018–present: Testing and Don't Be Dumb

 On May 25, 2018, Mayers released Testing to generally positive reviews from critics.
-It debuted at number four on the US Billboard 200, becoming Mayers’ third consecutive top-five album on the chart.
+It debuted at number four on the US Billboard 200, becoming Mayers's third consecutive top-five album on the chart.

 In its second week, the album charted at number 15, with 26,000 album-equivalent units (1,000 copies).
 The following week, Testing remained on the Billboard 200 chart at number 22.
 On July 23, 2018, Mayers and Tyler, the Creator announced a collaborative project, WANGSAP, by releasing a music video of a remix of Monica's "Knock Knock" called "Potato Salad" on AWGE's "AWGE DVD (Vol. 3)".
-However, on January 23, 2019, Tyler, the Creator announced this album did not yet materialize.
+However, in January 2019, Tyler, the Creator announced this album did not yet materialize.
 In May 2019, Juicy J announced Mayers began working on his upcoming album, formerly titled All Smiles.
-On August 28, Mayers released the music video for "Babushka Boi".
-It was directed by Nadia Lee Cohen.
+On August 28, Mayers released the music video for "Babushka Boi", directed by Nadia Lee Cohen.

 In October 2021, Mayers released his 2011 mixtape Live.
 Love.
 ASAP to all streaming platforms in celebration of its 10-year anniversary.
 Mayers appeared on two tracks from Nigo's album, I Know Nigo!, released March 25, 2022, the opening track "Lost and Found Freestyle 2019" with Tyler, the Creator, and the single, "Arya".
-Mayers supported the Red Hot Chili Peppers on their 2022 international stadium tour.
-After he arrived late for a performance at Old Trafford, Manchester, he performed a shortened 20-minute set after the Chili Peppers.
+Mayers supported the Red Hot Chili Peppers on their Unlimited Love Tour (2022).
+After he arrived late for a performance at Old Trafford, Manchester, he performed a shortened 20-minute set after the band.
 In May 2022, Mayers released the single, "D.M.B.", and followed up in December with "Shittin' Me".
-Also in December, he appeared on producer Metro Boomin's album Heroes & Villains, on the track "Feel the Fiyaaaah", which also featured late rapper Takeoff, who was gunned down a month prior to the album's release.
+Also in December, he appeared on producer Metro Boomin's album Heroes & Villains, on the track "Feel the Fiyaaaah", which also featured late rapper Takeoff, who was killed a month prior to the album's release.
 He then confirmed a new album with production from Metro Boomin to materialize in the future.
 Later that month, he named his upcoming fourth album, Don't Be Dumb.

+In January 2023, Mayers released "Same Problems?", featuring contributions from Lil Yachty, Miguel, Tyler, the Creator, and Thundercat.
+In June 2023, Mayers released "Riot (Rowdy Pipe'n)" with contributions from Pharrell Williams and Tyler, the Creator.
+In the same month, Mayers also appeared on two tracks from Metro Boomin's soundtrack album, Spider-Man: Across the Spider-Verse; "Nonviolent Communication" with James Blake and 21 Savage, and "Am I Dreaming" with Roisee, the latter of which was nominated in the 2023 Hollywood Music in Media Awards.